jschaf/mccc/somalia-stability/somalia-stability.md

 <!-- Physical Environment -->

-The physical environment stabilizes Somalia stability due to the richness of natural resources and likelihood of oil within Somalia.
-Natural resources attract foreign investment and spur economic growth.
-Somalia's strategic location along approaches to Bab el Mandeb and the routes through the red Sea and Suez canal are vital to world shipping.  [@cia-14-somalia]
+Somalia's physical environment stabalizes the region by attracting foregin investment for access to abundant natural resources and oil deposits.
+Foreign investment spurs economic growth and increases stability.
+Additionally, Somalia's strategic location along approaches to Bab el Mandeb and routes through the Red Sea and Suez Canal are vital to world shipping.  [@cia-14-somalia]

 The economic future of Somalia is speculative, but hopeful.
 Somalia is still an agricultural society.
-Agriculture contributes 59% of the GDP and employs 71% of the workforce.[@cia-14-somalia] However, Somalia ranks in the bottom 15% of countries for arable land, possessing only 1.7% of arable land.[@worldbank-2011-arable] The future of Somalia lies not in agriculture, but in oil.
+Agriculture contributes 59% of the GDP and employs 71% of the workforce.[@cia-14-somalia] However, Somalia ranks in the bottom 15% of countries for arable land; only 1.7% of total land was surveyed as arable.  [@worldbank-2011-arable] The future of Somalia lies not in agriculture, but in oil.
 Fergusson notes that "Somalia possesses important [oil] reserves, both in the north of the country and to the south off the shore of Kismayo.
 With al-Shabaab in retreat, the more adventurous prospecting companies are